Tongyangxi

-A direct translation of the Taiwanese (Hokkien) word "sim-pu-a" is "little daughter-in-law", in which the characters "sim-pu" (媳婦 (媳妇, xífù)) mean daughter-in-law and the particle character "a" (阿 (ā) or 仔 (zǐ, á)) indicates a diminutive.
+A direct translation of the Hokkien word "sim-pu-a" is "little daughter-in-law", in which the characters "sim-pu" (媳婦 (媳妇, xífù)) mean daughter-in-law and the particle character "a" (阿 (ā) or 仔 (zǐ, á)) indicates a diminutive.
 The similarly used Mandarin Chinese term "tongyangxi" (童養媳 (童养媳)) means literally "child (童) raised (養) daughter-in-law (媳)" and is the term typically used as translation for the English term "child bride".

-These child marriages were more common among the poor, where they served to guarantee a wife for a poor son.
-The families that gave their daughters up also benefited to the extent that they no longer had to provide for a daughter, someone who was bound to marry and leave the family one day.
-Such marriages were often unsuccessful, and they were outlawed in China in 1949.
-In Taiwan, compulsory education got these girls out of their homes and exposed them to the broader world, often leading to them leaving their adopted families.
+These child marriages, which guaranteed a wife for a poor son, were more prevalent among the impoverished.
+So long as they were spared from having to support a daughter who would eventually marry and leave the family, the families who gave up their daughters also gained from this.
+Since these unions were rarely successful, China outlawed them in 1949.
+Compulsory education in Taiwan allowed these girls to leave their homes and gain exposure to the outside world, which frequently resulted in their adoption from their adoptive families.
 The practice ended there by the 1970s.